vikejs/vike/README.md

 With `vite-plugin-ssr` you can create:
  - SSR pages
  - SPA pages (aka MPA)
- - HTML pages (zero/minimal browser-side JavaScript)
+ - HTML pages (with zero/minimal browser-side JavaScript)

 For example, you can render your admin panel as SPA while rendering your marketing pages to HTML-only.